Earnings - Savings = Expenses (Right).

 If your Credit Card application gets rejected for whatever reason, especially more than once, it will damage your Credit Score.
 So, make sure you provide the correct information to avoid rejection.

-You have worked for money and accumulated a sum, now let the money work for you - go beyond bank FDs within the fixed income instruments and earn extra interest
+You have worked for money and accumulated a sum, now let the money work for you

 While the prospect of further rate cuts by the RBI are boosting sentiments in the stock and bond markets, it is also making traditional fixed income investors nervous.
 Sooner or later banks and other institutions will bring down the rates on offer, signalling an end to near double-digit rates you are enjoying on various deposits at present.
 But there are ways to side step the rate cuts and continue enjoying higher returns for some more time.